 John Marcham was a Trustee, Board President, adviser, benefactor, and friend.
-In addition to his work as a journalist, editor and publisher, John dedicated many years to supporting the DeWitt Historical Society, now The History Center.
-Our Research Library is named in his honor.
+In addition to his work as a journalist, editor, and publisher, John dedicated many years to supporting the DeWitt Historical Society, now The History Center.
+It was with gratitude and much affection that the Research Library at our former location on East State Street was named in his honor.

 A Brief Biography